rzander/PSPEditor/README.md

 First trial at: http://pspeditor.azurewebsites.net/

 ## Please report any Issues or missing .Admx Files
-This Tool is Beat as it's not fully tested, so be carefull if you use this Tools in production...
+This Tool is a BETA Version as it's not fully tested, so be carefull if you use this Tools in production...

 There is no support and warranty... use at your own risk !!!!